KBismark/eventjs/README.md

 >>
 >> - Removes the main downside of using the traditional DOM events, i.e you can add as many event listeners as you want just like using the addEventListener method
 >>
 >> - Event.js has all the features of the addEventListener method.
+Note: capture or bubble feature is not present.
 >>
 >> - Event.js is supported in many browsers (modern browsers + old browsers).
 >>